 |

-Keyboard shortcuts <AltGR+R> for launching the Hypertext
+The keyboard shortcuts <AltGr+R> for the Hypertext

 Wizard and <AltGr+W> for Microsoft Word are now handled directly